How to Find a Good Concrete Contractor:

 contractor state license

-a good concrete contractor will have insurance
+a good concrete contractor will have these types of insurance

 The minimum insurance requirements for a concrete contractor can vary depending on the state and the type of work being performed.